JAForbes/blog/public/posts/why-cohost-is-good.md

 All these decisions are deliberate.
 It makes the site less addictive.
 You don't post something to earn likes, you post it to... post it.

+You don't think a post is important because it has 500 retweets, you think a post is important because it says something that you think matters.

-They aren't really features, more anti features, let's talk features.
+They aren't really features, more anti features, but they are radical in this era.

+But let's talk about actual features.

 ### Bookmarked Tags